-This is a deposit with an insurance company.
-As long as you keep the money with the insurance company, it grows and you don’t have to pay tax on this growth.
-This is called “tax-deferred” growth.
-If you make any withdrawals after you’ve made gains, they are fully taxable as income.
-You can potentially defer the tax for many many years.
+As long as you keep your money with the insurance company, you don’t have to pay tax on any growth.
+This is why it’s called “tax-deferred” growth.
+But if you make any withdrawals they are fully taxable as income to the extent you’ve had any gains.
+So if you don’t take withdrawals you can defer the tax for many many years.
 This is the hook insurance companies use.
-When you ask “how much money do I need to retire,” they give you an answer…and then try to convince you that the only way to get that money is by purchasing an annuity.
+Let’s see if variable annuities are all the insurance companies say they are.

-Any annuity that allows you to invest in mutual funds is a variable annuity.
-Each company has a set menu of funds to choose from – but you can only invest in the funds the company offers.
+As I said above, a variable annuity allows you to invest in mutual funds.
+Each company has a set menu of funds to choose from – and you can only invest in the funds the company offers.
 Some funds pay interest, others try to provide growth and still others own stocks that pay dividends and will hopefully grow.
-(If you’d like more information, read “What is a dividend?”)

 Why does everyone want to sell you a variable annuity?

 Sales people make huge commissions when they do.
 I know…I used to sell them.
-When I started my career selling investments in a bank, my manager told me to sell more annuities.
-I had learned how to become a financial planner, but selling annuities wasn’t part of the course study.
-When I asked him why, he told me that it would help increase my income.
+(When I started my career selling investments in a bank, my manager told me to sell more annuities.
+I didn’t like selling these contraptions so I asked him why he wanted me to do so.
+He told me that it would help increase my income.
 It had nothing to do with taking care of the clients.
-Shortly after that conversation, I quit.
+Shortly after that conversation, I quit.)

 Why variable annuities stink.